 This is a concept that seems to "turn off" those who believe that all wisdom resides in an ever larger federal government and an ever expanded federal judiciary.
 But I do think sound constitutional doctrine requires a continued recognition of the doctrine.
 At some appropriate place, perhaps in the discussion of policy considerations, we should say that the Court's decision impinges seriously on the prerogatives of municipal entities that are the creation of state governments, and subject primarily to regulation by the states.
 To be sure, the Court is relying on an Act of Congress adopted pursuant to the post Civil War amendments.
 But, as you point out, and this could be emphasized even more, there is not one word in \$1983 that suggests this intrusion into traditional state jurisdiction.
-You do make explicit congressional action, taken after full hearings had explored the policy considerations.
+You do make of 1983 to justify it.
+At the very least, an intrusion of this magnitude should not be found to exist in the absence of explicit congressional action, taken after full hearings had explored the policy considerations.

-about publication of ATLA (American Trial Lawyers Association).
+In the margin at one point, I suggested you ask me about publication of ATLA (American Trial Lawyers Association).
 I believe the Library has its publications.
 This is the plaintiffs' trial lawyers association, and its magazine regularly carries - at least it used to - accounts or tabulations of verdicts.
 The motto of ATLA is "the more abundant jury verdict".
 Perhaps the Library could identifyfrom that, or some other source, examples of tort liability verdicts particularly against municipalities.
 I heard on the radio this morning of a seven million dollar verdict was rendered, as I understood it, against a hospital.
 Whether the hospital was municipal or private, was not stated.

 I would like to circulate my dissent as soon as possible following the Court's opinion.
 I therefore suggest the following procedure.
 Have your "editor" review the present draft.
 Then convert it on Atex to short paper double spaced and give it to the printer for the usual Chambers Draft.
-But hold the Atex draft available for immediate circulation if the Court opinion comes out before we complete the printing process.
-The draft refers, in a number of places, to the Court's opinion - on the assumption that we can anticipate what it will say.
-No doubt some changes in these will be required, although I can accompany a circulation of the Atex draft with a caveat that there will be further editing.
-L. F. P., Jr. 55
+But hold the Atex draft available for immediate